How Much Does It Cost to Remodel Kitchen in Florida? (2026 Guide)

 How much does a kitchen remodel cost in Florida in 2026?

-Most homeowners pay between $18,000 and $120,000.
+Most homeowners pay between $25,000 and $75,000.
 The average is around $45,000.
-Your actual cost depends on layout changes, material choice, and permit requirements.
+Your actual cost depends on cabinet quality, layout changes, and appliance selection.

 Do I need a permit to remodel my kitchen in Florida?